 Function: Set the ID of the ACL entry.
-You can configure a maximum of 511 ACL entries.
+A maximum of 511 ACL entries can be configured.
 When multiple ACL entries are configured, they are compared with packets in the ascending order of IDs.

 Action

 Options: Deny/Redir Port/Mirror Port/Forward